frabjous/fregeifier/README.md

 These packages will be available then not just if the markdown document is processed to PDF by a LaTeX engine, but also when the filter creates the small images.

-So a small complete document might look like this:
+A small complete document might look like this:

 ```markdown
 ---